danielurra/javascript/README.md

 ## Document Object Model - DOM
 The **Document Object Model (DOM)** is the data representation of the objects that comprise the structure and content of a document on the web.<br>
 Modern browsers support core JavaScript, **DOM** manipulation, the XmlHttpRequest object (used to make Ajax requests), and basic CSS. <br>
+When one uses Angular, Vue, React, or any other library or framework to create modern web applications, the DOM is what these use under the hood.<br>
 In sum, modern browsers are capable of making the most of today’s dynamic Web technologies. <br>
 It’s useful because it enables the developer to manipulate the contents of a web page after it has loaded, making it possible<br>
  to provide users with instant feedback when they make a change in a form.<br>